codeema/Yokiyo/README.md

 ## Getting Started

-These instructions will help get you started and your copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help get you started on your own copy of the project up and running on your local machine for development and testing purposes.
 This has also been deployed on a live development server for this project.
 The notes on how to deploy your own project to a live server will be in the link below.

 ### Prerequisites